Derrickkoko1234/Derrickkoko1234/README.md

 <br />

-<h3>I am a Software Engineer at El Studios, Managing Director of El Technologies and Founder of Dream Codes.
-I am also a Co-lead of the Mobile Development Hub in <a href="https://github.com/GDSC-Nnamdi-Azikiwe-University">GDSC Nnamdi Azikwe University</a>.</h3>
+<h3>I am a Software Engineer at EL Incorporated, Managing Director of EL Technologies.
+I was a Co-lead of the Mobile Development Hub in <a href="https://github.com/GDSC-Nnamdi-Azikiwe-University">GDSC Nnamdi Azikwe University</a>.</h3>
 <br>

 <h2>I have written some articles on Django and other stuffs ✍</h2>